Boost your greenside skills by learning an alternative way to ‘chip’. Here's our guide as to how to play the hybrid chip shot.

 Quite often I see players standing too far away; this creates a more rounded arc to the swing, which means it’s harder to time the low point at impact.

-Stand a bit closer than you would for a ‘normal’ chip to achieve a more consistent contact.
+Stand a bit closer than you would for a normal hybrid shot – the shaft will be more vertical at address.

 As for weight distribution, favour slightly more on the lead side.